b-r-hamilton/miss-atmo/README.md

 ## Scripts

 ## Notebooks
+- allvariable_analysis.ipynb: pulls reanalysis data prior to each flood for all variables, plots anomaly composites and exports to csv
+- bootstrap.ipynb: completes a bootstrap analysis for significance of atmospheric patterns
+- geo_corr.ipynb: computes Pearson correlation in env. variables to single specified point
-- gph_wind_anomaly.ipynb: Jupyter Notebook that generates anomaly and mean maps for GPH and wind vectors
+- gph_wind_anomaly.ipynb: generates anomaly and mean maps for GPH and wind vectors
-- sst_anomaly.ipynb: Jupyter Notebook that generates anomaly maps for SST around heavy flooding events
 - ind_event.ipynb: Jupyter Notebook that generates anomaly and composite maps for single flood events
-- geo_corr.ipynb: Jupyter Notebook that computes Pearson correlation in env. variables to single specified point
+- sst_anomaly.ipynb: generates anomaly maps for SST around heavy flooding events

 ## Python Dependencies
 - matplotlib